-- a) There shall be no tied aid to countries which, according to their per capita GNI, are ineligible for 17-year loans from the World Bank.
-The World Bank recalculates the threshold for this category on an annual basis7.
+- a) There shall be no tied aid to countries whose per capita GNI, according to the World Bank data, is above the upper limit for lower middle income countries.
+The World Bank recalculates this threshold on an annual basis6.
 A country will be reclassified only after its World Bank category has been unchanged for two consecutive years. - b) The following operational criteria and procedures apply when classifying countries: - 1) Classification for Arrangement purposes is determined by per capita GNI as calculated by the World Bank for the purposes of the World Bank classification of borrowing countries; this classification shall be made public by the Secretariat. - 2) In cases where the World Bank does not have enough information to publish per capita GNI data, the World Bank shall be asked to estimate whether the country in question has per capita GNI above or below the current threshold.
 The country shall be classified according to the estimate unless the Participants decide to act otherwise.